Introduce yourself! Who are you?

 I love to sing and dance.
 I have my own bluetooth karaoke microphone and bongo drums.
 I also have my own high energy dance squad that films videos and spreads joy through music.
 Our band name is 51st State.
 On any given weekend, you will find me dancing on stage at a club and singing my heart out all over the city of DC.

-Joanna Lohman was a professional athlete for fourteen years.
+Joanna Lohman has been a professional athlete for fourteen years.
 She is a human rights activist, a professional speaker for leading organizations.
 She has helped individuals and groups find their cool by living an unabashedly authentic life based around deep-rooted acceptance and discovering a comfort in their own skin.